spatian-dev/ziglite/README.md

 // check if the given named route exists myRouter.has('home');

-// translate the given named route and parameters to a URL myRouter.compile('users.show', {user: 5}); // https://example.test/users/5
+// transform the given named route and parameters to a URL myRouter.compile('users.show', {user: 5}); // https://example.test/users/5
 ```